-Doctors also can diagnose sickle cell disease before birth.
-This is done using a sample of amniotic fluid or tissue taken from the placenta.
-(Amniotic fluid is the fluid in the sac surrounding a growing embryo.
-The placenta is the organ that attaches the umbilical cord to the mother’s womb.)
+Doctors can also diagnose SCD before a baby is born.
+This is done using a sample of amniotic fluid, the liquid in the sac surrounding a growing embryo, or tissue taken from the placenta, the organ that attaches the umbilical cord to the mother’s womb.

-Testing before birth can be done as early as 10 weeks into the pregnancy.
-This testing looks for the sickle hemoglobin gene, rather than the abnormal hemoglobin that the gene makes.
+Testing before birth can be done as early as 8–10 weeks into the pregnancy.
+This testing looks for the sickle hemoglobin gene rather than the abnormal hemoglobin.

 Living With and Managing Sickle Cell Disease (Nicholas)09/01/2011